-Note on cofinancing: Numbers and sources will be reviewed for accuracy and eligibility.
+Note on co-financing: Numbers and sources will be reviewed for accuracy and eligibility as part of PPG process.

 If Multi-Trust Fund project :PMC in this table should be the total and enter trust fund PMC breakdown here ()

 C. CO-FINANCING FOR THE PROGRAM BY SOURCE, BY NAME AND BY TYPE